SehwanHong/Artificial-Intelligence/MobileNet/index.md

 # Introduction

 Convolutional neural networks have become ubiquitous in computer vision after AlexNet became famous by winning the ImageNet Challenge: ILSVRC 2012.
-The general trend of the neural network ever since was to make deeper and more complicated networks to achive higher accuracy.
+The general trend of the neural network ever since was to make deeper and more complicated networks to achieve higher accuracy.
 However, these advances to improve accuracy had a trade off of having higher computational complexity.
 In real world applications, such as robotics, self-driving car and augmented reality, the recongintion tasks need to be carried out in a timely fashion of computiation.

 In this paper author discribes an efficinet network architecture and a set of two hyper-parameters in order to build very small, low latency models that can be easily matched to the design requirement for mobile and embedded vision applications.